 Continuing with our Recreate the Look series, today I will show you some of the key styles of the 1950s, and how to recreate the looks using 1950s inspired fashion clothing of today.

 The 1950s heralded in an era of great change.
-At the beginning of the decade, Britain was still recovering from the effects of WW2.
+At the beginning of the decade, Britain was still recovering from the effects of WWII.
 Rationing ended as late as 1949, and the Utility Scheme was still to be in operation until 1952.
 Despite this, efforts were made to uplift public morale.
 In 1951 the Festival of Britain was held to commemorate the centenary of the 1851 Great Exhibition.
-This was a vast undertaking, with exhibits mostly held at London’s Southbank, but also spanning the United Kingdom.
-The idea of the festival was to revive British manufacturing, and to compel a feeling of re-generation after the austere years of the previous decade.
+This was a vast undertaking, with exhibits mostly held at London’s Southbank, but also spanning throughout the United Kingdom.
+The idea of the festival was to revive British manufacturing and to compel a feeling of re-generation after the austere years of the previous decade.

 1952 saw the accession of Queen Elizabeth II to the throne, with her coronation to be held the following year.
 This was a new era, with a new monarch to inspire the people.